footballhead/pre-ablo/README.md

   * A Docker image called `moralbacteria/diablo-prdemo-patches`.
 This is produced from [!Tools/docker-pipeline](!Tools/docker-pipeline) and is hosted at https://gitlab.com/moralbacteria/diablo-prdemo-patches/container_registry/.
 This Docker image contains anything needed by a CI agent to produce the final ZIP.
 Currently, it contains:
       * Extracted version of the base PR Demo
       * `mpqadd`
   * A script run on every commit and tag, stored in [.gitlab-ci.yml](.gitlab-ci.yml).
-This
+This:
+      * Cross-compiles DPLAY.DLL
       * Downloads a release of ddraw.dll  and puts it into the release folder
       * Copies our custom dplay.dll with the patches
       * Adds all missing graphics to the MPQ